Zytronium/atlas-low_level_programming/function_pointers/3-Calc-ReadMe.md

 ---
 ### **3-get_op_func.c**

 This file should contain the function that selects the correct function to perform the operation asked by the user.
-You’re not allowed to declare any other function.
+You're not allowed to declare any other function.

 - Prototype: `int (*get_op_func(char *s))(int, int);`